Ecodev/gims/docs/content/data_processing.rst

 questionnaire [1] or for all questionnaires displayed [2], click on the corresponding icon.
 The data points (questionnaires) are recalculated without this filter element and a new trend line calculated and drawn.
-The initial data points are now in a lighter shade of the initial colour and the trend lines are dashed (as shown in the legend).
+The initial data points and trend lines are now in a lighter shade of the initial colour (as shown in the legend).
 Furthermore, the percentage ignored is highlighted in red [3] and the (sub)total(s) adjusted accordingly [4].
 It is possible to ignore several elements by simply clicking on the appropriate icons of the filter elements you wish to ignore.

 .. note::

-    By clicking on the labels in the legend, you can hide elements you don't want to display on the graph.
+    By clicking on the labels in the legend [5], you can hide elements you don't want to display on the graph.

 .. image:: img/chart_panel2.png